theamateurscientist/theamateurscientist.github.io/_posts/2023-06-24-Powder-Bed-Printer-Project-Introduction.md

 For the slicer, I'm planning to implement different laser scanning patterns.
 I've seen some research papers discuss using alternating scan directions as well as a checkerboard scan pattern.

 As for making the powders themselves, I just need to play around more with ball bearing sizes, mill speeds, and powder compositions.
 That portion of the project is the part I've spent the least time with.
-I'm also considering purchasing some black powder coating as it is a fine plastic powder that others have had success using in their laser powder bed printing systems.
+I'm also considering purchasing some black powder coating as it is a fine plastic powder that others have had success using in their laser powder bed printing systems[^5].
 This would allow me to tune the printer's parameters with a generous supply of ready to use printing material.

 Anyways, thanks for reading all that.
 I hope you stick around to see this project's progress.
 Take care.